WiseLabCMU/abstract-dataloader/docs/tutorial.md

     Assuming you are using pytorch, the following building blocks may be helpful:

-    - Use [`TransformedDataset`][abstract_dataloader.torch.TransformedDataset], which provides a pytorch map-style dataset with a pipeline's `.transform` applied.
+    - Use [`TransformedDataset`][abstract_dataloader.ext.torch.TransformedDataset], which provides a pytorch map-style dataset with a pipeline's `.transform` applied.
     - Pass `Pipeline.collate` as the `collate_fn` for a pytorch [`DataLoader`][torch.utils.data.DataLoader].
     - If you are using pytorch lightning, [`ext.lightning.ADLDataModule`][abstract_dataloader.ext.lightning.ADLDataModule] can also handle `.transform`, `.collate`, and a number of other common data marshalling steps for you.